bonitasoft/bonita-doc/md/cases.md

 You can change the view to see only the information that you need:

 * View the cases of a specified process, by selecting the process name, or name and version, from the dropdown lists.
-* Search indexes are also available as additional columns.
-In this way, you can use search indexes for adding business information to your cases.
-It is also possible to search on search indexes values.
+* Search keys are also available as additional columns.
+In this way, you can use search keys for adding business information to your cases.
+It is also possible to search on search keys values.
 * Filter the cases by state, by choosing **With failures** or **All** from the **State** dropdown list.
 The **Failed tasks** column shows the number of failed tasks and tasks where a connector has failed when starting or ending a case.
 A connector failure at a task is counted as a task failure.
 Connector failures on case start or end are shown by an exclamation point (!).